jessicarush/javascript-notes/modules.md

 `export default` uses the JavaScript export statement to export objects, functions, and primitive data types. `Menu` refers to the name of the `Menu` object, which is the object that we are setting the properties on within our module.

-When using ES6 syntax, use `export default` in place of `module.exports`
+When using ES6 syntax, use `export default` in place of CommonJS `module.exports`

 ### named export